A Scalable Neural Network for DSIC Affine Maximizer Auction Design: Experiments

-\paragraph{Ablation Study.} We present an ablation study that compares the full \name\ model with the following three ablated versions: \name\ with fixed $\bmw=\bm{1}$, \name\ with fixed $\lambda=\bm{0}$ and \name\ with $\Aa_\mathrm{dtm}$, i.e., we fix the allocation menu as all the $(n+1)^m$ deterministic allocations.
+\paragraph{Ablation Study.} We present an ablation study that compares the full \name\ model with the following three ablated versions: \name\ with fixed $\bmw=\bm{1}$, \name\ with fixed $\lambda=\bm{0}$, \name\ with $\Aa_\mathrm{dtm}$ (all the $(n+1)^m$ deterministic allocations), and \name\ with the underlying architecture to be a $4$-layers fully connected neural networks (FCN).
+We set the number of layers in FCN to be $4$, each with $128$ hidden nodes.
 The revenue results are presented in \cref{tab:ablation}.
 For large values of $n$ and $m$, the experiment result of \name\ with $\Aa_\mathrm{dtm}$ can be intractable due to the large size of the allocation menu ($59049$ for $2\times 10$ and $1048576$ for $3\times 10$).
 Such phenomenon indicates that we will face scalability issue if we consider all deterministic allocations.
 In contrast, the full model achieves the highest revenue in all cases except for $2 \times 10$(A), where it also performs comparably to the best result.
-Notice that in Setting \ref{settingC}, $\bmw = \bm{1}$ is coincidently the optimal solution due to the symmetry of the setting.
-Overall, the ablation study highlights the benefits of making the allocation menu, weights, and boost variables learnable for both effectiveness and scalability.
+Notice that, in Setting \ref{settingC}, $\bmw = \bm{1}$ is coincidently the optimal solution due to the symmetry of the setting.
+The ablation results underscore the benefits of making the allocation menu, weights, and boost variables learnable, both for effectiveness and scalability.
+Moreover, even with significantly fewer learnable parameters, \name consistently outperforms \name with FCN, further highlighting the revenue advantages of a transformer-based architecture.

 \paragraph{Out-of-Setting Generalization.} The architecture of \name\ is designed to be independent of the number of bidders and items, allowing it to be applied to auctions with varying sizes.
 To evaluate such out-of-setting generalizability~\citep{rahme2021permutation}, we conduct experiments whose results are shown in \cref{fig::oos}.
 The experimental results demonstrate that the generalized \name\ achieves revenue comparable to that of Item-Myerson, particularly in cases with varying items where \name\ often outperforms Item-Myerson.
 This highlights the strong out-of-setting generalizability of \name.
 Furthermore, The fact that \name\ can generalize to larger settings enhances its scalability.